cklose2000/pinescript-mcp-server/memory-bank/activeContext.md

 # Active Context

 ## Current Focus
-The current focus is on implementing Phase 3 of the PineScript MCP project, starting with the Enhanced Prompt Engineering tasks.
-We are creating a more flexible and modular prompt template system to improve the quality and consistency of interactions with LLMs.
+The current focus is on implementing Phase 3 of the PineScript MCP project, focusing on the Enhanced Prompt Engineering tasks, with an emphasis on testing and stabilizing the template system.
+We are ensuring all tests pass correctly and that the template vector store integration functions properly.

 ## Recent Changes
 1. Implemented a comprehensive template structure system for managing prompt templates